 As a WOSTEP qualified watchmaker who also trained at Rolex, I have spent the last decade learning traditional watch & clock repair and restoration techniques to be able to bring your beloved timepieces back to life.
 I currently focus on the restoration of important, high-grade wrist and pocket watches.
 We specialize in the restoration of vintage Rolex, Tudor, & Omega watches, as well as many other brands.

 My workshop is equipped to manufacture obsolete movement components.
 I am based outside of Ottawa, Canada but my clients send me timepieces from all over the world to be restored correctly.

 Watchmaker Ashton Tracy obtained his world-renowned WOSTEP diploma in Manchester, England, at the British School of Watchmaking.

 He then set up a small workshop in London, UK focusing on vintage chronographs like the Breitling Navitimer and Omega 321 Speedmaster as well as military watches such as the IWC Mk XI.
 He soon garnered a reputation as an expert among collectors and dealers.
 His workshop was also the official service center for Linde Werdelin in the UK.

-He now operates his own watchmaking studio focusing on the restoration of fine timepieces.
+He now operates his own watch restoration workshop.